 Google Drive: Automatic Backup Tools for Businesses

 The previous manual options come in handy for individual users.
 But they won’t be helpful to small-to-medium and enterprise-sized organizations to prevent data loss.

-On the other hand, the following options will be a much better option to backup and restore high volumes of business-critical data.
-They consist of automatic third-party backup services and native Google features accessible to business users only.
+However, these alternatives are a better choice for backing up and recovering large amounts of important business data.
+They consist of automatic third-party Google Workspace data backup services and native Google features accessible to business users only.

-Those tools are different by their usability, features, price, and reliability.
+Those tools are different in their usability, features, price, and reliability.

 Backing Up Using Google Vault

-Google Vault is a web-based archive and eDiscovery service that helps IT administrators keep all Google Workspace (formerly G Suite) users’ data.
+Google Vault is a web-based archive and eDiscovery service that helps IT administrators keep all Google Workspace users’ data.
 It backs up and saves files regardless of any next manipulations with the initial ones original.

-Initially, this tool serves to retain data that is specified by some industrial and regional compliance requirements in case of legal proceedings.
+This tool stores data needed for legal proceedings to meet industrial and regional compliance requirements.
 This lets companies preserve some valuable information from data loss even if this data is not subject to legislation.

-To archive data with Google Vault you need to set up retention policies that specify what data to preserve and for what period of time.
+To archive data with Google Vault you need to set up retention policies.
+These policies will specify what data to preserve and for what period of time.

 To gain access to this functionality, you need to buy a Business Plus subscription for $18/month per user.